hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 2. A `Genesis Roster` is loaded from disk at the genesis of a new network and becomes the first active roster.
 3. The `Candidate Roster` is a roster that will become active at the next software upgrade.
 4. An `Override Roster` is loaded from disk and unconditionally set as the latest active roster.
 This is used to transplant the state to a different network.
+Until the TSS effort is delivered and the network is given a ledger id, this override mechanism can be used to manually correct the roster / address book on the current network.

 ### Core Behaviors: Roster Lifecycle